ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 ## Mapping MERFISH data to AllenCCFv3

-**Preprocessing.** MERFISH data are acquired as a series of 2D tissue sections, each comprising spatially localized gene expression measurements at subcellular resolution.
+MERFISH data are acquired as a series of 2D tissue sections, each comprising spatially localized gene expression measurements at subcellular resolution.
 To enable 3D mapping to the AllenCCFv3, we first constructed anatomical reference images by aggregating the number of detected transcripts